Picture this scenario...

 Suppose Clay is still aiming for the same target, straight down the line shown in this final photo, but this time he wants the ball to start to the left and fade back.

-In this example he wants to hit a 10 yard fade, so he simply lines up his feet, hips, and shoulders 10 yards left of the eventual target.
+In this example he wants to hit a 10-yard fade, so he simply lines up his feet, hips, and shoulders 10 yards left of the eventual target.
 You can see that the reference line on the ground by his feet is now pointing off to the left.

-Alignment really is that simple.
+Golf alignment really is that simple.

 - Line your feet, hips, & shoulders up in the direction you want the ball to start